Mahmoud02/EventTicket-Microservice-Demo-Application/README.md

 - Once you have identified the components for your application, it can be as easy as creating a microservice for each of them.

 ## From Monolith to Microservices
-A monolith, which is basically a non‑distributed application.
-That means that all logic is contained in one application, not in several microservices
+- A monolith, which is basically a non‑distributed application.
+That means that all logic is contained in one application, not in several microservices.
-It is the oldest architecture around, but it's still something you should consider when designing an application.
-And that's because there are benefits to it.
+- It is the oldest architecture around, but it's still something you should consider when designing an application.
+And that's because there are benefits to it:
-A monolith is very easy to deploy.
-It's just one project instead of potentially dozens of microservices.
+  1. A monolith is very easy to deploy.
+  2. It's just one project instead of potentially dozens of microservices.
+  3. That makes it also easier to test.
+  4. Coordinating many microservices to do **an integration test**, for example, is way harder than having to deal with just one thing.
+- A monolith is well known.
+Every  developer starts with building monoliths because they are easy to comprehend.
+- A monolith typically doesn't do HTTP calls or other calls over the wire except to the database perhaps.
+All calls are to **internal classes**, which make it faster.
+- When building a monolith using separate components using the solid principles, internal modules can be independent from others too, **But let's face it, we developers tend to violate the modular structure of an application**
+  1. implementing all kinds of cross‑calls to modules.
+  2. We start out with good intentions, but end up with a need for a rewrite because the architecture turned to spaghetti.
+  3. With microservices, there is a physical separation between services, so this problem is less likely to occur.
+-